 BIODIVERSITY: In the soil, plants + pollinators and as much as possible in the following...

 MEDICINAL HERBS: mostly from Western herbal traditions.
 But also herbs from the ancestral lineages of those who tend the farm such as Vietnamese, Scottish and Korean.

 FLOWERS: tending beauty as a matter of survival - to feed our beloved pollinators and share needed joy.

 HEIRLOOM VEGETABLES: the more rare, interesting, colourful and delicious the better.
 We have supplied veggies to restaurants and community food boxes in the past and are currently mostly growing for seed to share.

-SEEDS: We save as much seed as possible from both our herb, flowers and vegetable crops, adapting them to our bioregion with clay/loam rich soils and an arid, hot summer, with the hope of creating more local seed networks and food security through uncertain futures.
+SEEDS: We save as much seed as possible from all our herb, flowers and vegetable crops, adapting them to our bioregion with clay/loam rich soils and an arid, hot summer, with the hope of creating more local seed networks and food security through uncertain futures.